Can dogs cry? Do dogs get sad, or is it a health warning sign?

 By vocalizing these emotions or crying, your dog hopes to wake you up to play or cuddle.
 In this scenario, the best way to curb this behavior is to ignore it.

 Remember, dogs often cry for attention.
-To stop your dog’s disruptive crying, make sure it feels safe and cozy, and try not to over-respond (as hard as this may be to do).
+To stop your dog’s disruptive crying, ensure it feels safe and cozy, and avoid overreacting (as hard as this may be).

 If your dog is making sounds of distress and you don’t know the cause, you need to investigate.